 Develop your drawing, painting, and photography skills through classes and projects with formal direction from a professional photographer, art professor, and local artists.
 Take sketching, drawing, and watercolor lessons while learning to conceptualize your artwork.
 Learn about photo composition and explore photography as a communication tool with a professional photographer at your side.
 Practice your darkroom skills by developing and sizing photos and create your very own photogram.
 Discover new art forms through workshops in pottery, silk painting, indigo dyeing, and/or natural paint making.
 Meet local artists and refine your personal art style.

-During your homestay in Les Baux-de-Provence, you will get your hands dirty in a pottery workshop and delight in the regional food while immersing yourself in la vie quotidienne, or daily life, of a French family.
+During your homestay in Les Baux-de-Provence, you will delight in the regional food while immersing yourself in la vie quotidienne, or daily life, of a French family.
 Take day trips with your host family to nearby cities of historical and artistic significance, such as Marseille, Avignon, or Arles.
 As your artistic journey unfolds, you will have continual opportunities to enhance your French language skills and knowledge of French culture.
 You will rendezvous in Paris to reflect on your journey and mount an exhibition of your work.

 Note: Participants should bring a working digital camera.
 A drawing kit will be supplied once in France.

 Paris, 2–4 days